• Skip to main content

 • Heat a Dutch oven on top of the stove over high heat for several minutes until pot is very hot.
 Drizzle in the olive oil

-• While pot is heating, use 2 tsp salt and 1 tsp pepper to season the beef short ribs then dredge them in flour
+• While pot is heating, use 2 teaspoon salt and 1 teaspoon pepper to season the beef short ribs then dredge them in flour

 • Sear the short ribs for 3-5 minutes per side until you have a nice brown crust